RESEARCH STARTER

 Human Impact and Conservation

-Human populations are relatively low in the swampland, and tend to concentrate in villages along river settings.
+Human populations are relatively low in the swampland and tend to concentrate in villages along river settings.
 Threats to wildlife species such as elephants and bonobos include logging and poaching, especially closer to the Congo River, due to its ease of accessibility both to wildlife and markets.
 Salonga National Park in the DRC contains the most swamp forest area under official protection, while a large Ramsar Wetland of International Importance site covers 1,695 square miles (4,390 square kilometers) in the Republic of the Congo.
 One leading characteristic of the Congolian swamp forest is its relative inaccessibility, but new roads built for logging, mining, and infrastructure development continue to increase access by both development workers and poachers.
-The bonobo population in the 2020s was fragmented and decreasing.
+The bonobo population is fragmented and decreasing.

-Salonga National Park, the largest protected area of dense humid forest in Africa at 8.2 million acres (3.3 million hectares), is also listed as a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site.
-UNESCO had placed the site on its endangered list in 1999, but removed it from the list in 2021.
+Salonga National Park, the largest protected area of dense humid forest in Africa at 8.2 million acres (3.3 million hectares), is also listed as a United Nations Educational, Scientific, and Cultural Organization (UNESCO) World Heritage Site.
+UNESCO had placed the site on its endangered list in 1999 but removed it from the list in 2021.
 The site had been endangered due to military conflict and poaching.
 However, UNESCO noted the DRC had increased conservation measures by the early 2020s.
 Despite the improvements, UNESCO said that the government of the DRC needed to implement a better management plan to ensure adequate conservation measures continue.
-Two major Indigenous groups live within the park: The Kitawala, with an estimated population between 3,000 and 4,000 in the northeast section, and the Iyaelima people in the south, with an estimated population of 2,500 inhabitants in eight villages.
+Two major Indigenous groups live within the park: the Kitawala, with an estimated population between 3,000 and 4,000 in the northeast section, and the Iyaelima people in the south, with an estimated population of 2,500 inhabitants in eight villages.

 The effect of decades of conflict in the eastern Congo region has stressed cash economies and made local populations more dependent on natural resources.
 Fishing makes up approximately 65 percent of incomes in some communities.
 Enforcement of poaching laws can be difficult.
 Once apprehended, transporting an offender to a nearby tribunal may require 125 miles (200 kilometers) of travel by foot or bicycle.
 The scale of conservation needed in the Congolian swamp forests requires a “landscape” approach that will incorporate the economy of local inhabitants.